 As part of the larger asset management process, your preventive maintenance plan must include:

 Schedules of maintenance tasks required before an asset’s performance is compromised

-Methods for tracking the status of Preventive maintenance tasks through completion
+Methods for tracking the status of preventive maintenance tasks through to completion

 Documentation of what was done, when, and by whom